 Learning factories, enterprises in manufacturing must be conscious of their duality, i.e., the interdependence of their technical and human constituents.
-Though having concentrated on machine learning techniques for manufacturing in the extensive survey [5], the authors underlined that human and machine learning are equally essential for these learning enterprises.

-K. Ueda and his co-workers address emergent synthesis methodologies for manufacturing applications and categorise the problems according to the incompleteness of information on the environment and/or the specification [12]:
+Though having concentrated on machine learning techniques for manufacturing in the extensive survey (Monostori, et al., 1996), the authors underlined that human and machine learning are equally essential for these learning enterprises.
+K. Ueda and his co-workers address emergent methodologies for manufacturing synthesis applications and categorise the problems according to the incompleteness of information on the environment and/or the specification (Ueda, et al., 1998):

-- Class I: Problem with complete description: if the information concerning the environment and specification are entirely given, then the problem is completely described.
+- Class l: Problem with complete description: if the information concerning the environment and specification are entirely given, then the problem is completely described.
 However, it is often difficult to find an optimal solution. - Class II: Problem with incomplete environment description: the specification is complete, but the information on the environment is incomplete.
-Since the problem is not wholly described now, it is difficult to cope with the dynamic properties of the unknown environment. - Class III: Problem with incomplete specification: not only the environment description but also the specification are incomplete.
+Since the problem is not wholly described now, it is difficult to cope with the dynamic properties of the unknown environment. - Class III: Problem with incomplete specification: not only the environment description but also the specification is incomplete.
 Problem solving, therefore, has to start with an ambiguous purpose, and the human interaction becomes significant.

-The related survey [13] shows that the current status of studies related to emergent synthesis indicates most intensive research for Class II problems and future direction will be focused on Class III problems.
+The related survey (Ueda, et al., 2001) shows that the current status of studies related to emergent synthesis indicates most intensive research for Class II problems with increasing focus on Class III problems.

-Digital manufacturing

-Obviously, digital enterprise technologies (DET), i.e., "the collection of systems and methods for the digital modelling of the global product development and realization process in the context of life-cycle management" [3], constitute one of the most promising approaches towards the future of manufacturing, i.e., "Manufuture".
+Digital manufacturing; Obviously, digital enterprise technologies (DET), i.e., "the collection of systems and methods for the digital modelling of the global product development and realization process in the context of life-cycle management" (Maropoulos, 2002), constitute one of the most promising approaches towards the future of manufacturing, i.e., "Manufuture".
 In the same paper, five main technical areas are outlined as cornerstones for realizing digital enterprises:

-- distributed and collaborative design. - · process modelling and process planning,
+- distributed and collaborative design,

+- · process modelling and process planning,

-- · production equipment and factory modelling, - · digital to physical environment integrators, - · enterprise integration technologies.
+- production equipment and factory modelling,

+- digital to physical environment integrators,

+- enterprise integration technologies.